Circuitscape/SpatialGraphs.jl/docs/src/graphtypes.md

 AbstractSpatialGraph
 ```

-The `AbstractRasterGraph` type is as subtype of `AbstractSpatialGraph`.
+The `AbstractRasterGraph` type is a subtype of `AbstractSpatialGraph`.
 All
 `AbstractRasterGraph` subtypes contain a field called `vertex_raster`, which is
 a `GeoData.GeoArray` that describes the spatial locations for the vertices in
 the graph.
 If your graph has 10 vertices, then the corresponding `vertex_raster`